irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 The following steps are identical to steps 3, 4 and 5 applied when publishing only intra-processs.

 4. `IntraProcessManager::do_intra_process_publish(...)` uses the `int pub_id` to select the
-   `IPCPublisher_info_t` structure associated with this publisher.
-Then it calls `IntraProcessManager::find_matching_subscriptions(IPCPublisher_info_t pub_info)`.
-This returns a list of stored `IPCSubscription_info_t` that have a QoS compatible for receiving the message.
+   `PublisherInfo` structure associated with this publisher.
+Then it calls `IntraProcessManager::find_matching_subscriptions(PublisherInfo pub_info)`.
+This returns a list of stored `SubscriptionInfo` that have a QoS compatible for receiving the message.
-5. If the `Publisher` QoS is set to transient local, its `IPCPublisher_info_t` is also added to the list.
+5. If the `Publisher` QoS is set to transient local, its `PublisherInfo` is also added to the list.
-6. A copy of the `std::shared_ptr<MessageT> msg` is pushed to the ring buffer of all the items in the list.
+6. The message is "added" to the ring buffer of all the items in the list (so also the `Publisher` itself receives one if set to transient local).
    The `rcl_guard_condition_t` member of `IPCWaitable` of each `Subscription` is triggered (this wakes up `rclcpp::spin`).

+Note that in this case, the number of copies of the message required is the same as when publishing a `std::shared_ptr<const MessageT>`.

 After the intra-process publication, the inter-process one takes place.